Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Experiment

-To better evaluate the joint tracking network, we experiment with the proposed instance tracker, pixel tracker and hybrid tracker respectively.
-We additionally add mutual check and temporal consistency constraints to the single and hybrid tracker.
-The VPQ metric \cite{kim2020vps} is adopted to evaluate the spatial-temporal consistency between the predicted and ground truth video panoptic segmentation.
+To better evaluate the joint tracking network, we experiment with the proposed instance tracker, pixel tracker, and hybrid tracker respectively.
+We additionally add a mutual check and temporal consistency constraints to the single and hybrid tracker.
+The VPQ metric~\cite{kim2020vps} is adopted to evaluate the spatial-temporal consistency between the ground truth and predicted video panoptic segmentation.